 However, there are some women who experience too much blood release, and sometimes blood clots from time to time make them worry.
 Blood clots can be evaluated through the blood count and the duration of its clotting.
 Since the occurrence of period blood clots is normal in women, it is not related to any serious or threatening disease.
 Therefore, it is not alarming.

 During menstruation, clumps in the lining of the uterus are released with the blood.
 To prevent the obstruction of menstrual blood, a woman’s body releases anticoagulants.
 But these anticoagulants cannot perform their function well if the menstrual flow is too heavy.
-Thus, blood clots are formed.
+Thus, clots are formed.
+So, don’t get too alarmed because blood clots during the heaviest days of your period are relatively normal.

-When do you have to worry about period blood clots
+When do you have to worry about menstrual blood clots

 There are some instances when period blood clots should be given attention immediately.
 It is when very large blood clots are present during your menstrual period together with pain, and if the duration of clotting goes beyond the normal length of menstrual period.
 Though pain is normal, too much of it is not.
 This happens because there is hormonal change and imbalance that exist which then results to blood clotting.
 Hormonal changes do exist for several reasons, and this may include the following: